-Short term investments comprising term deposits are categorised as held to maturity and are carried at cost.
+Short term investments comprising term deposits are categorised as held to maturity and are carried at cost or amortized cost.

 (c) Provision for loan losses

 Specific provisions are made on an individual loan, where management is of the opinion that full collection is doubtful.